xsy420/auth/README.md

 Double-check your file format.
 If you claim it's JSON but it's actually a picture of your cat, the import will fail.

+#### None of the above worked!?!?!?
+What do i do???

+Are you trying to run this on Windows? macOS?
+Your smartphone?
+Your smart fridge?
+Sorry to break it to you, but this is a Linux-only tool.
+It depends on Linux keyrings, Linux paths, and general Linux-ness.
+If you're not using Linux, your options are:

+- Install Linux
+- Cry quietly in a corner